Axeon-Network/kurowiki/pages/articles/aboard.md

 #### History

-The concept of an A Board came before the launch of [Nekori](Nekori64)'s HoriServer (2), on which Nekori and [KayAurora](KayAurora) eventually made one.
+The concept of an A Board came before the launch of [Kit](Kit64)'s HoriServer (2), on which Kit and [KayAurora](KayAurora) eventually made one.

-The earliest picture of the A Board dates to 12 March 2025[^1] and can be seen at Nekori's old Mastodon account.
+The earliest picture of the A Board dates to 12 March 2025[^1] and can be seen at Kit's old Mastodon account.

 #### Gallery